testman42/3D-RTS/README.md

 # 3D-RTS

-THIS IS ABANDONED PROJECT
+**THIS IS ABANDONED PROJECT**

-Most of this will be included in my next project-
+Most functionality form this project was merged into [Godot Tech Demo](https://github.com/testman42/godot-tech-demo)